The-AI-Alliance/AIA-NAIRR-Pilot/docs/index.markdown

 The software stak includes [RHEL-AI for experimentation](https://developers.redhat.com/learn/rhel-ai-try-llms-easy-way) and [OpenShift AI for enterprise application development](https://www.redhat.com/en/products/ai/openshift-ai).
 This environment provides tools across the full lifecycle of AI/ML experiments and models and helps build, train, test, and deploy models optimized for hybrid cloud environments.

 ### IBM Research Open Source Tools & Models
-There will be two tracks of
+There will be two tracks of submission for project proposals: **Track 1: Core AI Projects** and **Track 2: AI for Science Projects**

-Core AI Projects
+where the applicant will propose a research or educational select one or more of the open source models and tools from the list provided on [this page](https://the-ai-alliance.github.io/AIA-NAIRR-Pilot/core-ai/).

-### AI for Science Projects
+The project proposals can have research or educational goals.
+The authors should explain how they would use the resources described above to address a research or educational goal.